kiramdany/cliTutorailNotes/README.md

 Notes are fairly brief and to the point so if teachers want to fill in extra context there are some [additional teachers notes](TeachersNotes/README.md) for ideas.

 You can view all the notes within GitHub itself or download a local copy and use a markdown reader.
-I like [json-viewer](https://chrome.google.com/webstore/detail/json-viewer/gbmdgpbipfallnflgajpaliibnhdgobh).
+I like [markdown viewer](https://chrome.google.com/webstore/detail/markdown-viewer/ckkdlimhmcjmikdlpkmbgfkaikojcbjk) and enabling local file access following these [instructions](https://github.com/simov/markdown-viewer#local-files)

 ## Issues and Ideas